knita-io/knita/README.md

 	golang.MustImport(".", ".")

 	// Cross compile the Knita CLI for each target OS and Architecture
-	// NOTE: Matrices can be expressed by using a for loop. for _, target := range []struct {
+	// NOTE: Matrices are expressed by using a for loop. for _, target := range []struct {
 		os   string
 		arch []string